czarnota/tietoevry-bash-training/README.md

 ## How can we check which processes are running at the moment

-The `ps` program can show us all processes, the `top` program display processes interactively, the `pstree` prints a tree of processes and the pseudo file system `/proc` contains entries representing every process.
+The `ps` program can show us all processes, the `top` program displays processes interactively, the `pstree` prints a tree of processes and the pseudo file system `/proc` contains entries representing every process.
 ```bash